oscarvanderheide/PhilipsDataList.jl/README.md

 ## Todo
 - Store `info` in a `DataFrame` as well.
 - Make a faster version in case all the `STD` samples are contiguous.
-- Add functionality to sort samples into k-spaces.